907sjl/moving-rates-bokeh/README.md

 ![Animated GIF: Muting line colors](images/muting.gif)

 Bokeh supports muting the colors of line glyphs by clicking on the corresponding item in the plot legend.
 This app has two plots with moving measures over time.
 Both plots have lines tracking the values for different window sizes: 28 days, 91 days, 182 days, and 364 days.
-The lines in both plots use the same color and style for the same window size.
+The lines in both plots use the same colors and styles.
 Just one legend in the top, larger, plot suffices for both plots.
 When a line in the top plot is muted using the legend the corresponding line in the second plot should be muted as well.

 The classes that encapsulate the two plots also provide a method for accessing the list of lines that were added to each of their figures.
 After the classes are